sumerc/sumerc.github.io/content/posts/lazyload-zsh.md

 I was coding as usual when I started something odd with my shell.
 I have done few adjustments to my `.zshrc` file and out of a sudden it became very slow to spawn a new shell.
-As a person who has a obsession with performance, it was my duty to find out the problem.
+As a person who has a obsession with performance, it became my duty to find out the problem.

 # The culprit